juraj-hrivnak/Underdog/CONTRIBUTING.md

 - [Git]

 ## Set-up
-To get the development environment set up, please follow these five steps:
+Please follow these five steps:
 ### 1.
 - Fork the project.